How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Organizations worldwide must navigate an increasingly complex web of privacy regulations:

-Industry-Specific Compliance Frameworks
+Which Industry-Specific Compliance Frameworks Apply to Salesforce?

 Regardless of specific regulations, organizations should implement these universal data protection principles:

-- Data minimization: Collect only what's necessary
+- Data minimization — Collect only what's necessary

-- Purpose limitation: Use data only for stated purposes
+- Purpose limitation — Use data only for stated purposes

-- Accuracy: Keep data current and correct
+- Accuracy — Keep data current and correct

-- Storage limitation: Retain only as long as needed
+- Storage limitation — Retain only as long as needed

-- Integrity and confidentiality: Protect data appropriately
+- Integrity and confidentiality — Protect data appropriately

-- Accountability: Demonstrate compliance
+- Accountability — Demonstrate compliance

 Salesforce maintains an extensive certification portfolio relevant to organizations across all industries:

-Salesforce's Information Security Management System (ISMS) is certified to this international standard, demonstrating systematic risk management and continuous improvement processes.
+| ISO 27001 | Information Security Management System (ISMS) | Demonstrates systematic risk management and continuous improvement |

-Salesforce provides features to address regional requirements including EU data residency through Hyperforce, data localization capabilities, and configurable consent management.
+Salesforce also provides features to address regional requirements including EU data residency through Hyperforce, data localization capabilities, and configurable consent management.

 Encryption is your primary defense for sensitive data.
 Salesforce offers multiple approaches, each with trade-offs.

-Encryption at Rest
+What Are the Encryption at Rest Options?

-Key management options include:
+Shield Platform Encryption key management options include:

-- Tenant Secrets: Salesforce-managed keys (simplest)
+- Tenant Secrets — Salesforce-managed keys (simplest approach)

-- Bring Your Own Key (BYOK): Customer-controlled keys stored in your HSM
+- Bring Your Own Key (BYOK) — Customer-controlled keys stored in your HSM

-- Cache-Only Keys: Keys that never persist in Salesforce
+- Cache-Only Keys — Keys that never persist in Salesforce

-Encryption in Transit
+How Does Encryption in Transit Work?

 All Salesforce connections use TLS 1.2 or higher.
 However, ensure your integrations and custom applications also enforce modern TLS standards.
 Legacy systems may attempt weaker protocols—don't allow them.